ronkok/Temml/test/wiki-tests.md

 | 104 | \trianglelefteq \ntrianglelefteq \         | $`\trianglelefteq \ntrianglelefteq             |
 |     | \trianglerighteq \ntrianglerighteq         | \trianglerighteq \ntrianglerighteq`            |
 +-----+--------------------------------------------+------------------------------------------------+

-Note: `\centerdot` is not supported.
-I can't find the right glyph in the math fonts.

 <br>